 It is for this reason that all of the parks under his management work closely with conservation societies and associations, and why they provide grants to fund conservation projects around the world.
 As part of this effort, he added the role of Corporate Conservation Coordinator to oversee the myriad of ongoing conservation efforts.

-To date, he has organized partnerships between Zoofari Parks, LLC and these top conservation programs:
+To date, he has organized partnerships between Zoofari Parks and these top conservation programs:

 1. Sumatran Orangutan Society

 5. Penguin Conservation at the Dyer Island Conservation Trust

 7. Schmidt's Guenon, Animal Management Program, Zoological Association of America